jezjsa/geoscale/TAB-SWITCHING-FIX.md

 ### For Future Projects

+1. **Non-blocking Auth is Critical**
+   - **Never block the UI on secondary data.** If you have a valid session, log the user in immediately.
+   - Fetch profile/subscription data in the background.
+   - This makes the app resilient to network hiccups and database latency.

+2. **Optimistic UI Updates**
+   - Set state immediately based on the user's intent or available data (session).
+   - Don't wait for the server to confirm if you can proceed safely.
+   - This eliminates "loading spinner hell".

-1. **Use Context for Auth, Not React Query**
+3. **Use Context for Auth, Not React Query**
    - React Query is great for data fetching, not auth state
    - Context with useState is simpler and more reliable
    - Follow Snapbase's pattern for auth

-2. **Use Default Supabase Config**
+4. **Use Default Supabase Config**
    - Don't add custom auth options unless absolutely necessary
    - Defaults are optimized and battle-tested
    - Custom config can cause session restoration to hang

-3. **Conservative React Query Settings**
+5. **Conservative React Query Settings**
    - `refetchOnMount: false` - Prevents page refresh issues
    - `refetchOnReconnect: false` - Prevents tab switch issues
    - `refetchOnWindowFocus: false` - No unnecessary refetches
    - Only override for specific queries that need it

-4. **Handle Duplicate Auth Events**
-   - Supabase fires ghost SIGNED_IN events after SIGNED_OUT
-   - Debounce events within 500ms-1000ms
-   - Track last event type and time to filter duplicates
-   - Critical for preventing re-authentication loops

-5. **Add Timeout Handling for Database Queries**
-   - After tab switches, queries can hang indefinitely
-   - Use `Promise.race()` with 5-second timeout
-   - Auto-reload page on timeout (except on login page)
-   - Provides graceful recovery from stuck states

-6. **Check Data Validity Properly**
-   - After tab switches, object properties may not be directly accessible
-   - Use `Object.keys(data).length > 0` instead of `data.id`
-   - Validate data structure before using it
-   - Prevents setting empty/corrupt state

-7. **Navigate Immediately After Sign In (Snapbase Pattern)**
+6. **Navigate Immediately After Sign In (Snapbase Pattern)**
    - Don't use useEffect to watch for user changes
    - Navigate directly after successful `signIn()` call
    - Simpler, more predictable, no race conditions
    - Check `data?.user` exists before navigating

-8. **Prevent Unnecessary Queries on Public Pages**
-   - Early return if no session in initial load
-   - Prevents DB queries when user isn't logged in
-   - Improves performance on landing pages
-   - Reduces unnecessary console logs

-9. **Simpler is Better**
+7. **Simpler is Better**
    - Over-engineering auth causes problems
    - Follow proven patterns (like Snapbase)
    - Don't reinvent the wheel